-This course is designed to provide a structured review of both paramedic case work in the field and EMS administrative procedures.
-The paramedic or student paramedic will have the opportunity to expand his/her experiential knowledge in a protected and supervised environment.
+This class provides a structured review of an advanced level pre-hospital care provider.
+The paramedic or paramedic candidate will have the opportunity to expand his knowledge in an approved supervised environment.

-EMS 207 Cardio-Pulmonary Resuscitation (C.P.R.) • 1 credit
+Cardio-Pulmonary Resuscitation (C.P.R.) • 1 credit